pselle/gdi-build-tools/preclass_letter.md

 Hello GDI'ers!

-I'm excited to see you all [date] for some awesome Node.js goodness, but before that, here are a few handy reminders!
+I'm excited to see you all [date] for some awesome build tools goodness, but before that, here are a few handy reminders!

 **Bring:**